Estate Planning for Members of the L.G.B.T. Community

 We recommend considering the following estate planning documents for people who are in a same-sex relationship:

-- Trusts: A Living Trust can nominate the spouse or partner as the trustee, i.e. manager of their spouse or partners affairs, if he or she becomes incapacitated through illness or accident.
+Trusts: A Living Trust can nominate the spouse or partner as the trustee, i.e. manager of their spouse or partners affairs, if he or she becomes incapacitated through illness or accident.
 This instrument also expresses your desires regarding the distribution of your assets to your partner and other loved ones upon your death, with the added benefit of eliminating the need to probate any of the trust assets.
 This results in reduced costs and more efficient planning and management of your estate in the event of death or incapacity.
 Also, the Living Trust guarantees privacy, as it is not a recorded document, which may be beneficial for same-sex couples who wish for their relationship, assets, and beneficiary provisions to remain confidential.
+Read more about living trust lawyers in orange county ca.